 HC-1.11.2 The requirements in Section HC-1.11 do not apply to captive insurance firms, but should be considered as guidance.
-Single person companies are exempt from these requirements.

 The results of the review referred to in Paragraph HC-1.11.1 must be summarised in a written certification, to be signed by all Board members, and sent to the CBB within 3 months of the financial year-end of the licensee.
 The Board must report any material deficiencies identified during the review, along with an action plan and timescales for their correction.